Body

 Menachem Elimelech

-Menachem Elimelech, among the world’s leading researchers in energy-efficient desalination and wastewater reuse, will join the civil and environmental engineering (CEE) faculty at Rice, effective Jan.
+Menachem Elimelech, among the world’s leading researchers in energy-efficient desalination and wastewater reuse, will join the Department of Civil and Environmental Engineering (CEE) as the Nancy and Clint Carlson Chair in Molecular Nanotechnology, with a joint appointment in the Department of Chemical and Biomolecular Engineering (ChBE), effective Jan.
 1.

 “Rice is recognized internationally as a center for water research.
 You have the Rice WaTER Institute, NEWT and researchers who are known around the world.
 I am looking forward to working with them,” said Elimelech, the Sterling Professor of Chemical and Environmental Engineering at Yale University.